lbrclbrc/my_coin/whitepaper_draft.md

 - **G3: Provide anonymous payments without lowering the barrier to money laundering**
   - my_coin is intended to provide “anonymous payments usable by rule-abiding users”, not to make money laundering easier than it is today.
-  - In the ideal case, the difficulty for an attacker to launder money via my_coin **should not be significantly lower than** using a combination of traditional banking plus non-mixing Bitcoin.
+  - In the ideal case, the difficulty for an attacker to launder money via my_coin **should not be significantly lower than** the difficulty of laundering money using a combination of traditional banking plus non-mixing Bitcoin.

 - **G4: Payments must be sufficiently convenient and fast**
   - When using anonymous payments, the complexity and confirmation time should be as close as possible to PayPal / credit-card payments.

-- **G5: Provide a technical basis for ex-post tracing and “recovery of stolen funds”, assuming the private key still has a backup**
+- **G5: Provide a technical basis for ex-post tracing and “recovery of stolen funds”, assuming a backup of the private key still exists**
   - The goal is that, when funds are stolen or misused, there is a strong enough on-chain evidential basis for victims and judicial authorities so that “recovery / accountability” has real technical support in actual legal and procedural flows.

 ---